MicrosoftEdge/MSEdgeExplainers/HTMLModules/i2i.md

 ### Interoperability and Compatibility

-_Question for Travis/Bo: Can we provide any more details in this section about public support from other implementers?
-I'm mostly just going off Travis's TPAC report that stated that Domenic, Ryosuke, and Anne expressed support of the proposal._
+**Interoperability risk:**

+We plan to initially ship the feature behind a runtime flag so that developers can experiment with the concept while spec changes are still being finalized.

+Other browser implementers have expressed their support of the concept and its exploration during a Web Platform WG meeting at TPAC 2018 [_insert link to archived minutes here_].
+Specifically:

 * **Edge**: We're strongly in favor of the feature.
 Given the newly shared engine, Edge's support will arrive in a similar timeframe to Chromium.
 * **Firefox**: Expressed support at TPAC 2018.
-Also see: [[1](https://github.com/w3c/webcomponents/issues/645#issuecomment-427317492)].
+See also [this response to our initial proposal](https://github.com/w3c/webcomponents/issues/645#issuecomment-427317492) and [this page summarizing Mozilla's stance on HTML imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports) and the [status update](https://hacks.mozilla.org/2015/06/the-state-of-web-components/) it links to that indicates their desire to pursue a solution better aligned with ES modules.
 * **Safari**: Expressed support at TPAC 2018.
-* **Web / Framework developers**: The responses to [this post](https://github.com/w3c/webcomponents/issues/645#issuecomment-427205519) include a good cross-section of developer sentiment (mostly positive with some expressing concern about various details of the proposal), e.g. [[2](https://github.com/w3c/webcomponents/issues/645#issuecomment-427395178)], [[3](https://github.com/w3c/webcomponents/issues/645#issuecomment-427446523)], [[4](https://github.com/w3c/webcomponents/issues/645#issuecomment-433036372)].
+* **Web / Framework developers**: The responses to [this post](https://github.com/w3c/webcomponents/issues/645#issuecomment-427205519) include a good cross-section of developer sentiment (mostly positive with some expressing concern about various details of the proposal), e.g. [[1](https://github.com/w3c/webcomponents/issues/645#issuecomment-427395178)], [[2](https://github.com/w3c/webcomponents/issues/645#issuecomment-427446523)], [[3](https://github.com/w3c/webcomponents/issues/645#issuecomment-433036372)].
+* **See also**: [Google presentation](https://docs.google.com/presentation/d/1ksnC9Qr3c8RwbDyo1G8ZZSVOEfXpnfQsTHhR5ny9Wk4/edit#slide=id.gc6fa3c898_0_0) at BlinkOn about the idea of HTML modules as a replacement for HTML imports.

+**Compatibility risk:**

-**Compatibility risk:** same as Interoperability risk
+Same as Interoperability risk

 ### Ergonomics